-From the Windows desktop, right-click the Start button, and then click Power Options.
+Right-click the Power meter icon , and then select Power Options.

-- 2. In the left pane, click Require a password on wakeup. - Click Change Settings that are currently unavailable.

-- 4. Click Require a password (recommended).

-- NOTE: If you need to create a user account password or change your current user account password, click Create or change your user account password, and then follow the on-screen instructions.
-If you do not need to create or change a user account password, go to step 5.

-- Click Save changes.
+- 2. In the left pane, select Require a password on wakeup. - 3.
+Select Change Settings that are currently unavailable. - 4.
+Select Require a password (recommended). - NOTE: To create a user account password or change your current user account password, select Create or change your user account password, and then follow the on-screen instructions.
+If you do not need to create or change a user account password, go to step 5. - 5.
+Select Save changes.